Ross Jamison

 Ross Jamison (born 19 March 1990 in Wales) is a former Hong Kong racing driver of British descent.
 He is the champion of the Formula BMW Pacific series in 2008.

-Ross started racing in Formula BMW in 2007.
+Jamison started racing in Formula BMW in 2007.
 He was one of the five scholarship winners and finished second in the Rookie Cup and fifth overall.

-He continued in Formula BMW in 2008 and clinched the championship in Shanghai, with two races to spare.
+Jamison continued in Formula BMW in 2008 and clinched the championship in Shanghai, with two races to spare.

-Ross took part in his first ever race in Macau in 2008.
-He qualified 4th and finished 16th after an accident with teammate Alex Sims at Lisboa corner.
+Jamison took part in his first ever race in Macau in 2008.
+He qualified fourth and finished 16th after an accident with teammate Alexander Sims at Lisboa corner.

 Personal life

-Ross studied at King George V School in Kowloon, Hong Kong.
+Jamison studied at King George V School in Kowloon, Hong Kong.
 His father is a captain with Cathay Pacific.